 Rolex Country Code 061

 While the US cards are not coded, cards sold in the rest of the world include a country code.
 England is code 160.
-This might add to the value, but the rarest code – 061 – refers to the Rolex Headquarters and means that the watch was bought privately and directly from Rolex.
+This might add to the value, but the rarest code – 061 – refers to the Rolex Headquarters means that the watch was bought privately directly from Rolex.
 This could increase the resale value in the future.
-The full list of country and region codes has never been released by Rolex, but lists have been compiled by fans and collectors all over the world.
+The full list of country region codes has never been released by Rolex, but lists have been compiled by fans collectors all over the world.

 A New Rolex Warranty Card in 2020

 Rolex is in the process of changing their system; from 2020, although some may still be sold with the previous version of the card.

 New Rolex Warranty cards will include the model/reference number, the serial number which is unique to the watch the date of purchase, which is completed by the official Rolex retailer at the point of sale.
 Both the land code the purchaser’s name are no longer included.
 Does this raise the value for Rolexes with these included on the warranty card?

 Rolex has made some important technological advances with the new warranty cards.
 Working with Mastercard to get the technology right, the new Rolex card has chips inside it – like a credit card.

 These chips need to be activated so Rolex also partnered with Apple, who developed an iPhone that will activate the warranty by sweeping the card across the phone screen.
 With pre-programmed limited functionality, each official Rolex retailer has a phone to do just this.